 Wash your car first before polishing or waxing.
 As you wash, you can inspect your car for any imperfections, rust, or scratches.
 Polish your vehicle as needed, anytime you find imperfections in the finish or when you want extra shine for your paint job.
 Always wax after polishing, since polish can remove the wax from your vehicle.
 Typically, cars should be waxed every 3 or 6 months.
 Follow the instructions for any products you use for the best results.

 Both polish and wax can fix and protect your vehicle's finish and your investment!

-If your car paint is in bad shape, the main thing that you need to determine is whether you can go straight to compounds that will remove swirls and scratches or you need to use a clay bar to decontaminate your car paint first.
-You need a clay bar to decontaminate your car paint first if any of these are true:
+If your car paint is in bad shape, the main thing that you need to determine is whether you can go straight to compounds that will remove swirls and scratches or if you need to use a clay bar to decontaminate your car paint first.
+You need a clay bar if your vehicle falls into the below categories:

 Unfortunately, many people don't understand what a clay bar is and why it is used on the car paint.
 So, lets discuss what a clay bar is and what it does.

 The surface of your car is constantly getting exposed to airborne contaminants like brake dust, industrial fallout, bug residue, tar, etc. These contaminants may actually stick to the car finish and potentially cause damage.
 Some of the contaminants can be corrosive, and they will start to damage the clear coat and cause rust spots.
 Dust or paint contaminations can affect your car paint finish and cause serious damage when left untreated.